3D permutations and triangle solitaire: Definitions and setting

 In what follows, we consider a special kind of subshifts, called \emph{TEP subshifts} (where TEP stands for Totally Extremally Permutive), which were introduced in \cite{Sa22}.
-A subshift is TEP if for all $x \in S$, for each partial coloring $c : S\setminus \{x\} \to A$, there is a unique $a \in A$ such that the extension of $c$ with $c(x) = a$ is in $\mathcal{R}$.
-In other words, if one fills all cells of $S$ but one with arbitrary symbols of $A$, there is a unique way to complete it so that this does not create a forbidden pattern.
-An example, the XOR automaton tiling, is given Figure~\ref{fig:XOR rule}.
+A subshift is \emph{TEP} if for all $x \in S$, for each partial coloring $c: S\setminus \{x\} \to A$, there is a unique $a \in A$ such that the extension of $c$ with $c(x) = a$ is in $\mathcal{R}$.
+In other words, if one fills all cells of $S$ but one with arbitrary symbols of $A$, then there is a unique way to complete it into an allowed pattern.
+An example, the XOR automaton tiling (also known as the Ledrappier subshift), is given in Figure~\ref{fig:XOR rule}.
 In what follows, we only consider TEP subshifts with $S = \{(0,0), (1,0), (0,1)\}$.